Sources

 Attestation

 Oracle observations are published on-chain via SuperColony every 20 minutes.
-Attestation strengthens provenance and enables independent verification of published observations.
+SuperColony is the Demos ecosystem's public attestation layer; DNO's observations are computed independently and signed with DNO's own key, so the attestation provides tamper-evident provenance any third party can verify.
 It does not eliminate observational limits or guarantee future conditions.

 Limits